videojs/videojs-playlist/docs/api.md

 ## Events
 ### `playlistchange`
 Triggered whenever there is an entirely new playlist set.
-This event is fired after the `setPlaylist()` method successfully adds a new playlist.
+This event is fired after the `setPlaylist()` method successfully adds a new playlist, or when `removePlaylist()` removes one.

 ```js
 player.on('playlistchange', () => {